jpleitao/Aprendizagem-Computacional/TP2/readme.txt

+To run the application run the "run.m" file.
+Once this file is running, the user will be prompt to select one of two possible architetures: To use an associative memory along side with the classifier, or to just use the classifier.

+If the user selects to use the associative memory, then he/she will be prompt to select the desired training type for the associative memory.
+Two different training types are available: Using the Pseudo-Inverse, that is, making use of the pinv function available in Matlab; Using the Hebb Rule.

-To run the application, run "mpaper.m" in Matlab.
-A small window will appear, where the user will have to draw some numbers to be classified by the application.
+After that the associative memory is created a small window will appear, where the user will have to draw some numbers to be classified by the application.
+Once the user has drawn all the characters to be classified he/she is prompted to select the desired properties for the classifier's neural network.
+If a neural network with the properties specified by the user has already been created then it is loaded and used.
+If, on the other hand, no network with the properties specified by the user has been created, one is created, trained and saved, so it can be used in future executions.

-There are two different architectures implemented: One making use of a single classifier, and another using that same classifier along with an associative memory.
-To use the first implementation all the user has to do is to run "mpaper.m" and draw the desired characters for identification.
-If the user wants to use the associative memory, then he/she will have to run "mpaper.m" and fill all the boxes, with the numbers in the following order, on the same row: 1 2 3 4 5 6 7 8 9 0
+After the network is created and trained it performs the classification of the data, which is then presented to the user in a grid similar to the one initially presented.